 On and off the battlefield, Henry Knox was a remarkable man, both for his actions and his role during the times in which he lived.

-He married a loyalist.
-Lucy Flucker didn’t come from just any royalist family.
+Lucy Flucker didn’t come from just any loyalist family.
 Her father served as the British secretary of the province of Massachusetts.
 At 17, she fell in love with Henry Knox, though she well knew he leaned toward the colonial rebels.
 You might think that upon marrying quite a bit over his station, Henry would see that his in-laws offered better prospects than following his own instincts.
 But it turned out differently.
 After their marriage, Henry and Lucy evacuated Boston when the British tightened their control over the city.
 Lucy’s family returned to England and she never saw them again.

-He died broke.
 Knox had a rags-to-riches-to-rags life.
 After his service in government ended, Knox did not return to his trade selling books in Boston.
 Rather, he moved to Maine where his wife had inherited considerable property.
 He built the Knox mansion, named Montpelier by Lucy, in Thomaston.
 He then set about trying to make a fortune from the Maine woods.
 Unfortunately, he spent his final years struggling to try to repay his loans, which by the time of his death far exceeded the value of his assets.

 Knox literally fathered 13 children, most of whom did not survive to adulthood.
 But he also is the figurative father to the American artillery, including the industries needed to support it.
 Early on, he advocated the creation of the West Point military academy.
 And the Society of the Cincinnati, the fraternal organization that formed for Revolutionary War veterans, credits him with first proposing its organization as far back as 1775.

-He witnessed the Boston Massacre.
 One of the earliest records of Knox’s life was his testimony about the events of the evening of the Boston Massacre.
 Knox witnessed a scuffle between some rowdy patriots and British troops.
 He tried to calm the situation, but failed.
 Knox ultimately testified on behalf of the British soldiers, providing details about what happened that night.

 American diplomat Silas Deane worked in Europe to recruit experienced military leaders to come assist the colonists in developing their military capabilities.
 He enticed French artillery specialist Philippe Charles Tronson du Coudray to join the American cause in 1777, with a promise that he would lead the artillery.
 General Washington had to intervene with Congress on Knox’s behalf to prevent the appointment.
 Washington succeeded in having du Coudray appointed to a lower position.
 The matter then ended in September of the year when du Coudray fell from his horse into the Schuylkill River in Pennsylvania and drowned.

 Several biographers claim that Knox could, if he had chosen, gotten a commission as an officer in the British army.
 They report that his father-in-law, originally reluctant to have his daughter marry a bookseller at all, later tried to make the best of it by arranging a commission for Knox.
 Knox, however, declined the offer.

-This story was updated in 2020.
+This story was updated in 2021.